SLFNHA Services Update

 This program provides crisis intervention and support to immediate families impacted by tragic incidents occurring within their family unit (e.g. suicide, homicide, tragic accidents etc.), and other community members as requested.
 Usual practice has been to send volunteer crisis teams and crisis workers to communities upon community request.

-This practice has changed until further notice.
-No volunteer crisis teams will be sent to communities and contractual crisis workers will only be considered to go to communities if requests come directly from Chief and Council.
+Volunteer crisis teams and contractual crisis workers will only be sent to communities if requests come directly from Chief and Council.
+We have to hear direction from leadership as to their expectations before sending anyone in.
 We can also arrange for telephone counselling for those affected by tragedy upon request.

-In recognition of the increased anxiety and stress that this current time period has on all of us, and in the interest of responding to the needs of our community members, tribal and band councils, Nodin CFI is announcing new temporary 24/7 Telephone Support Line for any individuals from the 33 communities served by Sioux Lookout First Nations Health Authority.
+In recognition of the increased anxiety and stress that current time period has on all of us, and in the interest of responding to the mental health needs of NAN community members, there will be a new 1-800 support line.

 Usual practice has been for Mental Health Counsellors to travel into assigned communities to provide counselling.
-Until further notice, due to the pandemic, we are not sending travelling counsellors to communities.
-Instead, these counsellors are tele-working, and connecting with their clients to provide telephone/OTN counselling.
+Due to the pandemic, we had stopped sending travelling counsellors to communities.
+Instead, these counsellors were and still are tele-working, connecting with their clients to provide telephone/OTN counselling.
 If a file is not open with us, a referral must be forwarded to intake.
+We will only have these counsellors return to travelling into communities if community leadership permits this and if we receive communication directly from leadership that they want our counsellors to come into their communities.

 Youth School Counsellors